DanielTakeshi/IL_ROS_HSR/README.md

 - Whether we simulate a grasp on the same side of the robot, or the opposite side.
 - Whether the initial sheet should be flat, or wrinkled.
-- Whether the initial sheet should be straight, or curved.
+- Whether the red corner is close or far from the target.

-This gives us `2 x 2 x 2 = 8` different possible initial setups and considerations.
+This gives us `2^3 = 8` different possible initial setups and considerations.

-(By straight or curved, we refer to the rough general shape of the edge of the sheet -- of course much of this is up to human interpretation and the point is not to be exact in definitions but to encourage us to get a diverse range of starting states instead of using the same stuff over and over again.)
+(By flat or wrinkled, we refer to the rough general shape of the edge of the sheet -- of course much of this is up to human interpretation and the point is not to be exact in definitions but to encourage us to get a diverse range of starting states instead of using the same stuff over and over again.  *Feel free to also add additional flags if they would help create a more diverse, general dataset*.)

 The reason for needing to simulate a grasp on the same side or opposite side is that the robot always starts from a fixed side of the bed, and must succeed at that side before moving on to the